 Setting up a wedding website is the easiest way to do keep your guests in the loop, and one of the most important steps to planning a wedding.
 Make sure to include all of the important information about your big day on your website—date, location, travel information, room block details, and more.
 Now’s also the time to create your wedding hashtag to use on social media leading up to your wedding day.

 The average couple hires 13 vendors to help create their dream wedding day.
 That may seem like a lot, but it’s important to hire the right people to ensure that your big day runs smoothly.
-We recommend following this vendor booking timeline to figure out when to book each pro, and reading online reviews to help choose the best of the best.
+We recommend following this vendor booking timeline to figure out when to book each pro, from your wedding photographer or videographer to your florist and DJ to your officiant, and reading online reviews to help choose the best of the best.

 If you haven’t already, it’s time to create your final wedding guest list.
 Remember that if your parents are contributing financially to your big day, they’ll get a say in who’s invited.
 Be sure to keep your venue’s capacity in mind as well, and don’t invite more people than the space can handle.
 Even though you’ll likely receive regrets from some guests, you don’t want to risk it.

 12. Send Save-the-Dates